tobyk100/Sort/README.md

 When "--valid" flag is set, the program sorts only valid URLs in user's input-file.
 When "--invalid" flag is set, the program sorts only invalid URLs in user's input-file.
-When neither of these flags are set, the program sorts all URLs in user's input-file by default.
+When neither of these flags are set, the program sorts all URLs in user's input-file by the comparison described below.

 An URL is considered valid if the original URL matches the normalized URL.
+We made this assumption to simplify what is considered valid since the things needed to be considered in normailzed form are fairly standard.The same cases we are addressing considering whether a url is normalized are therefore the same things we address in its validity.
+We didnt want to address very small issues that may be contained in a non normalized URL, which some people still accept as valid.
+We felt the issues addressed in making sure a url is normal eliminates most of the odd things in a url that would make it invalid.

 This program normalizes URLs using url_normalized.py module implemented by Nikolai Panov.
+This is a fairly standard normalized form that covers the cases we were most concerned with.
 It normalizes URLs using the following rules:

 <ul>
   <li>Take care of IDN domains.